Archinia/archinia-com/_blogger-exports/hackingtheearthship/for-import/13-chapter-i-just-facts-maam.md

 ### Impacts on the Water System

 The literature addresses the issues of the global water supply and its impact on the ecosystems that affect fish.
-This concern is justified, as we continue to poison our oceans with untold numbers of toxins.
-Yet, the leeching of the tires and the septic systems in an Earthship build has the potential to affect the health of the aquifers from which we all drink.
+This concern is justified, as we continue to poison our oceans with untold numbers of toxins.Yet, the leeching of the tires and the septic systems in an Earthship build has the potential to affect the health of the aquifers from which we all drink.
 A common admonishment in the professional and academic tire research is that the places we store tires are supposed to be isolated from any contact with the water supply via sealed EPDM pond liners.

 ### Thermal Comfort